onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

           domainName: "onezone-example.tk"
 ```

 Modify it according to your needs.
-You should at least change `onezone→domainName` (not `cluster→domainName`),
+You should at least change `onezone.domainName` (not `cluster.domainName`),
-`geoLatitude`, `geoLongitude`, emergency password, `oneprovider→name`, `oneprovider→subdomain`.
+`geoLatitude`, `geoLongitude`, emergency password, `oneprovider.name`, `oneprovider.subdomain`.
 It assumed in the above example that some
 POSIX type storage is available under the directory `/mnt/nfs`.
 To install the necessary Docker images on the machine run: